Brettanda/friday-bot/docs/commands/moderation.md

 ---
 title: Moderation
-descrtiption: Manage your server with these commands
+description: Manage your server with these commands
 ---
 # Moderation